Swastika: Europe

-The ancient Baltic thunder cross symbol (pērkona krusts or perkūno kryžius (cross of Perkūnas); also fire cross, ugunskrusts) is a swastika symbol used to decorate objects, traditional clothing and in archaeological excavations.
+The ancient Baltic thunder cross symbol (pērkona krusts or perkūno kryžius (cross of Perkūnas); also fire cross, ugunskrusts) is a swastika symbol used to decorate objects, traditional clothing, and in archaeological excavations.

-In Lithuania since ancient times the swastika—found on objects crafted from antler, wood, metal, and clay—served as a significant cultural and religious emblem deeply rooted in Baltic tradition for the Lithuanians.
+In Lithuania, since ancient times, the swastika—found on objects crafted from antler, wood, metal, and clay—has served as a significant cultural and religious emblem deeply rooted in Baltic tradition among the Lithuanians.
 The researchers of Klaipėda University discovered that there was no standardized or canonical form of the symbol: on single-sided artifacts, the swastika’s arms could rotate either clockwise or counterclockwise, whereas two-sided items might display both orientations simultaneously, suggesting an inclusive or multifaceted symbolic intention.
-Importantly, the contexts in which the swastika appears often linked the symbol to two deities in Lithuanian mythology: Perkūnas, the god of thunder, and Kalvelis, the blacksmith.
+Importantly, the contexts in which the swastika appears are often linked to two deities in Lithuanian mythology: Perkūnas, the god of thunder, and Kalvelis, the blacksmith.
 This association reinforces the concept of the swastika as a manifestation of the “fire cross”—an equilateral cross symbolizing fire or thunder—an enduring motif within Baltic and ancient Lithuanian religious iconography.

 According to painter Stanisław Jakubowski, the "little sun" (Polish: słoneczko) is an Early Slavic pagan symbol of the Sun; he claimed it was engraved on wooden monuments built near the final resting places of fallen Slavs to represent eternal life.
 The symbol was first seen in his collection of Early Slavic symbols and architectural features, which he named Prasłowiańskie motywy architektoniczne (Polish: Early Slavic Architectural Motifs).
 His work was published in 1923.

 The Boreyko coat of arms with a red swastika was used by several noble families in the Polish–Lithuanian Commonwealth.

-According to Boris Kuftin, the Russians often used swastikas as a decorative element and as the basis of the ornament on traditional weaving products.
-Many can be seen on a women's folk costume from the Meshchera Lowlands.
+According to Boris Kuftin, the Russians often used swastikas as a decorative element and as the basis of ornamentation on traditional woven products.
+Many can be seen on women's folk costumes from the Meshchera Lowlands.